parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-200-shell-tools.md

 ### Monitor what you're doing

-Be aware that you can have a global view of the testbed status [right in the r2lab website](http://r2lab.inria.fr/status.md).
+Be aware that you can have a global and live view of the testbed status [right in the r2lab website](http://r2lab.inria.fr/status.md).
 This link works for all visitors, and if you are logged in you can [also see this page](http://r2lab.inria.fr/run.md) that will also show you the state of the reservation system.

 ### Selecting nodes